 All-Time Olympic Games Medal Tally (Summer Olympics)

-Here are the top ranked countries in terms of total medals won when all of the summer Games are considered (not including 2012).
-The results are compared with simply the total medals, and also the total medals per Olympiad.
+Here are the top ranked countries in terms of total medals won when all of the summer Games are considered (including 2012 results).
+The results are compared with simply the total medals won, and also the total medals per Olympiad.
 As per tradition, the ranking order is based first on the number of gold medals, then silver and bronze.
 A team victory is counted as one medal.

 The USA Has Won the Most Medals

-The US have clearly won the most gold medals and the most medals overall, more than doubling the next ranked country.
+The US have clearly won the most gold medals and the most medals overall, more than doubling the next ranked country (these figures include medals won in London 2012).
 Second placed USSR had fewer appearances at the Olympics, and actually won more medals on average (see the 2nd table).
-The top 10 includes two countries no longer in existence (the Soviet Union and East Germany), so their medal totals will obviously not increase, though China is expected to continue a rapid rise up the ranks.
-These figures do not include medals won in London 2012.
+The top 10 includes one country no longer in existence (the Soviet Union), so their medal totals will obviously not increase, though China is expected to continue a rapid rise up the ranks.
+Since the addition of the 2012 data, China has moved up from 11 th to 9th.

 The USSR were the most successful on average

 It seems unfair to rank countries on total medals won when some countries have appeared at the Olympic Games many more times.
 The following list averages the medals won per Olympiad, so the success of countries can be compared more directly.
 Based on this calculation, the former Soviet Union was most successful country with 112 medals per appearance compared to the US with 92 medals per appearance.
-The ranking in this table is based on the average gold medals per Olympiad, though whether using total golds or total all medals, the top 7 would be the same.
+The ranking in this table is based on the average total medals per Olympiad, though whether using total golds or total all medals, the list is essentially the same.

 |rank||Country||no. of Games||gold||silver||bronze||total medals||gold medals per Olympiad||total medals per Olympiad|